-7.2.4.3B The Type EV2 and Type EV3 shall be rated and the corresponding gross tonnage for each of these vehicles shall be reported at the Operating Level only.
-If the Load Factor Method is required, the Operating Level shall be obtained by using the load factor for live load (βL or A2) equal to 1.30.
+7.2.4.3B The Type EV2 and Type EV3 shall be rated and the corresponding gross tonnage for each of these vehicles shall be reported at the Operating Level only with the exception that stone masonry arches, and timber piles with only one capacity value provided on the plans, shall be reported at the Inventory Level as specified in Paragraph 7.2.7.11B.
+If the Load Factor Rating method is required, the Operating Level shall be obtained by using the load factor for live load (βL or A2) equal to 1.30.
 The live load distribution factor shall be the “Bridge Designed for One Traffic Lane” taken from the AASHTO Standard Specifications for Highway Bridges.

 Interior beams shall be rated with the Type EV2 or Type EV3 in one lane, and a Type 3S2 vehicle in an adjacent lane(s).
 The Type 3S2 vehicle is the only adjacent Rating Vehicle that needs to be considered.